jerry81/fastAPI/README.md

 will run all files test_*.py or *_test.py standard test discovery rules

+### troubleshooting

+when running pytest, ImportError while importing test module
+cause: no __init__.py file present in directory with test
+solution: add an empty __init__.py file to the directories with tests

 ### defs

 asgi server - asynchronous server gateway interface